JetBrains/Qodana/topics/teamcity.md

 <!-- Add the analysis of specific branches use case here as well -->
 <!-- Case about analyzing pull requests needs to be added here -->

-## Verify analysis results
+## Verify analysis reports

-<link-summary>Now that you have configured and run the build, you can see analysis results.</link-summary>
+<link-summary>Now that you have configured and run the build, you can see analysis reports.</link-summary>

-Now that you have configured and run the build, you can examine analysis results in [%cloud%](cloud-overview-reports.topic).
+Now that you have configured and run the build, you can examine analysis reports in [%cloud%](cloud-overview-reports.topic).

-Alternatively, you can view analysis results using the TeamCity UI, follow these steps:
+Alternatively, you can view analysis reports using the TeamCity UI, follow these steps:

 <!-- Images here should be updated as well -->